 How much are Scope 3 emissions worth?
 These forecasted abatement costs of USD 50-100/tCO2e are quickly becoming competitive with voluntary carbon market prices and internal carbon prices that corporates are adopting, and this competitiveness will increase as market prices rise in the future.

-Understanding your Scope 3 emissions and the most practice pathway to take to reduce is critical to a robust, long term carbon reduction strategy.
+Understanding your Scope 3 emissions and the most practical pathway to reduce is critical to a robust, long term carbon reduction strategy.
 Get started today.

 Sources